Alexander-Fransson/GrpcWithTonic/README.md

 After that, add it to the path by moving the protoc file from ~/Downloads/protoc-30.2/bin to the ~/bin and copy over the include folder usin $ cp -r protoc-30.2/include /usr/local/ $
 Ensure that it works by runnin $ protoc --version $ on your terminal

+Then create a build file like this in calculator_tutorial/build.rs

+I did a lot in main that I dont understand Ill ask ai about that

 If you dont know what is going on in that file then he has another video about grpcs in general